-The District Court Order enjoined the consent solicitation until this Consent Statement states unequivocally that the Nominees have a fiduciary duty solely to the Company under Pennsylvania law and includes a statement from each Nominee affirmatively committing personally to that duty.
-AlliedSignal is appealing this portion of the District Court Order and has been granted expedited review.
-AlliedSignal has amended this Consent Statement and believes that it is in compliance with the District Court Order.
+The District Court Order enjoined the consent solicitation until this Consent Statement stated unequivocally that the Nominees have a fiduciary duty solely to the Company under Pennsylvania law and included a statement from each Nominee affirmatively committing personally to that duty (the 'Injunction').
+AlliedSignal appealed the Injunction.
+Following a series of hearings to determine AlliedSignal's compliance with the Injunction, AlliedSignal furnished to the District Court a letter from each Nominee in the form attached as Annex V and the District Court ruled that it would be inclined to find that AlliedSignal had complied with the Injunction.
+On November 18, 1998 the Court of Appeals remanded that portion of AlliedSignal's appeal related to the Injunction.